 Program training director: Michael P. Bolognesi, MD

-Number of fellows: Two (one ACGME, two non-ACGME)
+Number of fellows: Three (one ACGME, two non-ACGME)

 The Duke Orthopaedic Adult Reconstruction Surgery Fellowship provides significant exposure to:

 - Hip and knee arthroplasty

 - Revision hip and knee arthroplasty

 - Osteotomy of the hip and knee